ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-org-billing-alerts.md

 }
 ```

-The `EventBridge rule` will forward the alarm to the `EventBridge bus` under the billing account.
-In order to so, it needs an IAM role that we're going to create.
+As stated previously, the `EventBridge rule` will forward the alarm to the `EventBridge bus` under the billing account.
+In order to so, it needs an IAM role that you're going to create.
 Let's call it "EventBridge-InvokeEventBus-Role".
 It will have the following trust policy:

 ```json